 LDC came across as professional and friendly and they didn't try to force me into making a rushed decision.
 The girls in the office were friendly and enthusiastic and they answered every question I asked.
 After my initial contact with LDC I knew that this was the Organisation I wanted to be associated with.
 I received a welcome pack within a few days and the next chapter in my life had begun.
 From that moment I was 100% focused.

 The training pack arrived and I was amazed at what was required to become a Driving instructor.
 At first I thought this was going to be easy but I was wrong.
 The journey was hard work at times but so rewarding when I achieved the results after each stage.

 The support I had from the Training Department at LDC was first class.
 Bob Clark was assigned as my Tutor and I can’t thank him enough.
 Bob certainly put me through my paces during my part 2 & 3 modules.
 His experience and knowledge throughout the role play ensured I was fully prepared for every scenario I would encounter in the future.

 I now have a full diary every week and the support of a small team of instructors in my area.
 We have regular informal meetings to discuss new procedures and legislative changes etc. It's like a family similar to the military but without the pressure.

-David Mitchell - Served in the British Army for 18 years and joined LDC in 2006
+David Mitchell - Served in the British Army for 18 years

 During my time in the services I worked within many different departments including first aid, resources and recruitment.
 I was a recruit trainer for many years and I found this stage of my military career very rewarding and satisfying.
 The skills I had developed would lead me to my future career.
 After serious consideration and a meeting with a career's advisor she suggested I train to be a driving instructor.